rxhanson/Rectangle/README.md

 ```bash
 defaults write com.knollsoft.Rectangle gapSize -float <NUM_PIXELS>
 ```
-### Move Up/Down/Left/Right centering behavior
+### Move Up/Down/Left/Right: Don't center on edge

-The current default behavior of these actions is to center the window along the edge that the window is being moved to.
+By default, the directional move will center the window along the edge that the window is being moved to.

 ```bash
 defaults write com.knollsoft.Rectangle centeredDirectionalMove -int 2
 ```
 ### Make Smaller limits

 By default, "Make Smaller" will decrease the window until it reaches 25% of the screen (width & height).
-These values can be adjusted with the following terminal commands:

 ```bash
 defaults write com.knollsoft.Rectangle minimumWindowWidth -float <VALUE_BETWEEN_0_&_1>